signal(2) — Linux manual page

 sa.sa_flags = SA_RESETHAND | SA_NODEFER;

 System V also provides these semantics for signal().
-This was
+This was bad

-BSD improved on this situation, but unfortunately also changed
+BSD improved on this situation, but unfortunately also changed the

-Furthermore, certain blocking system calls are automatically
+certain blocking system calls are automatically restarted if

-The BSD semantics are equivalent to calling sigaction(2) with the
+semantics are equivalent to calling sigaction(2) with the

 following flags: